JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 - [shinycustomloader](https://github.com/emitanaka/shinycustomloader) by [Emi Tanaka](https://emitanaka.github.io/) for the loader over the graph.
 - [shinythemes](https://rstudio.github.io/shinythemes/) by [RStudio](https://www.rstudio.com/) for the themes in `_chirp.yml`.

+## Roadmap

+There is still much to be added to Chirp, namely in the substance, the platform has the potential to be much more insightful than it is now.
+The very first thing to do is refactoring.

+One core feature that will require a lot of work but I thing could bring a lot is a plugin system to enable adding other visualisations.
+Currently, like most R packages, the only way someone can make additions to the platform is by making a pull a request which implies two things:

+1. Making a lot of research to understand how Chirp works
+2. The features added would be _forced_ onto everyone else

+A plugin system reduces transactional costs, a developper does not have to do extensive research on the source code to design an additional feature.
+Plugins are also optional, you can include or exclude it from your own Chirp, which one could hardly do otherwise.

 ## Known issues

+As the title implies there may be some issues, this is by no means an exhaustive list.

 - Clusters filters (<i class="fas fa-layer-group"></i> button) stop working after updating the data from the network screen.